HoffmannP/wolServer/README.md

 `{{$ele.Text}}` displays the `Text` entry
 `{{$id}}` displays the internal id of the entry (the position starting with zero)

-further information about the templating engine can be found here: [https://golang.org/pkg/html/template]
+further information about the templating engine can be found at the [golang template package documentation](https://golang.org/pkg/html/template)

 ## compression
 I like to compress the resulting template just for fun: